-Baker Mayfield is a Perfect Fit for the Buffalo Bills
+Baker Mayfield Is a Perfect Fit for the Buffalo Bills

 — Chase Goodbread (@ChaseGoodbread) March 2, 2018

-He has a gunslinger mentality and possesses the highly coveted ability to throw receivers open.
-Ask Bills fans the last time they had a QB who was able to do that on a regular basis.
+He has a gunslinger mentality and possesses the highly coveted ability to find open receivers.
+Ask Bills fans the last time they had a quarterback who was able to do that on a regular basis.
 Sorry, Tyrod Taylor.

-His mobility (ran a 4.84 40 yard dash) and escapability allow him to extend plays under duress – while barely putting a dent into his obscene completion percentages.
-Although he does not own the cannon of Josh Allen nor the natural throwing ability of Josh Rosen, he is capable of making all of the throws and excels when doing so on the run.
+His mobility (ran a 4.84 40-yard dash) and escapability allow him to extend plays under duress – while barely putting a dent into his obscene completion percentages.
+Although he does not own the cannon of Josh Allen nor the natural throwing ability of Rosen, he is capable of making all of the throws and excels when doing so on the run.

 - Baker Mayfield, Oklahoma (54.8 percent)